Las principales fechas de la mano de la producción de Radio Perfil.

 Daniel Scioli, who served as vice-president to Nestor Kirchner, was Macri’s Peronist challenger in 2015.

-For some onlooker, Macri’s victory over Scioli in the region was particularly surprising.
+For casual observers, Macri’s victory over Scioli in the region may seem particularly surprising.
 The province has been governed by one of two Peronists – José Manuel de la Sota and current governor Juan “El Gringo” Schiaretti – for the past 20 years straight.

 Co-editor of Perfil Córdoba Julieta Fantini explained that the traditional perceptions of a political left and political right do not work in the province.